 Northwestern may be a strong fit if you are looking for:

-Students who thrive at Northwestern tend to be intellectually engaged, proactive, and comfortable balancing academics with extracurricular and professional opportunities.
+Students who thrive here tend to be intellectually curious, proactive, and comfortable balancing multiple interests.

 Final Thoughts